gvwilson/sensibleadventures/nardica/nardica.md

 That might mean a visit from the police later.
-He'd rave on for an hour if they came about how the mayor was just another rock-hogging idiot who would sell them all out to the Dutch or the Zillions as soon as she could get a decent price, but it would be worth it.
+He'd rave on for an hour if they came about how the mayor was just another rock-hogging idiot who would sell them all out to the Euros or the Zillions as soon as she could get a decent price, but it would be worth it.